-The History of the Unangan People The people who settled along the Aleutian archipelago are often referred to as Aleuts.
+The people who settled along the Aleutian archipelago are often referred to as Aleuts.
 This name was given to them by Russian fur traders, but they prefer to call themselves Unangan, or coastal people.
 It is believed that the Aleuts migrated across the Bering land bridge from Asia between 12,000 and 15,000 years ago.

 The Unangan people lived underneath the earth in semi – subterranean houses called ulax and developed specialized skills to enable survival in the harsh climate.
 They hunted marine mammals from skin covered kayaks, or iqyax.
 The Unangan subsisted for centuries and thrived as a culture until the Russian fur traders discovered the Aleutian Islands around 1750.
 At this time, the Aleut population was estimated at 12,000 to 15,000.